google-fabric/galley/README.md

 bring in additional dependencies or modify environment variables.

 If you’ve configured a “source” directory for the primary service, you can use the `-s` option to map a local directory to it.
-(This is more convienient than `-v` for the common case of always mapping to the same destination.)
+(This is more convienient than `-v` for the common case of regularly mapping to the same destination.)

 Run also takes a number of parameters that are the equivalent to `docker run` parameters.
 See `galley run --help` for a complete list.